comp110-lytle/comp110/site/cqs/list-unit-tests.md

 </div>
 </pre>

-*(Hint 0: I recommend using a `while` loop for the part in the function where you are removing the max value.)*
+*(Hint: I recommend using a `while` loop for the part in the function where you are removing the max value.)*